lynxize/serene/USAGE.md

   ]
   ```

-### Outdated alert

-- If one of your posts has strong timeliness, you can set an outdated alert to be displayed on the page after certain days

-- `outdate_alert` and `outdate_alert_days` in `config.toml` set the default whether to be outdated and how many days to be outdated.
-These two can also be configured on a separate post, you can set `outdate_alert` in `config.toml` to `false`, and then enable it separately in the front matter of time-sensitive posts

-- `outdate_alert_text_before` and `outdate_alert_text_after` are the specific content of the alert, before and after the number of days respectively

 ### Analytics

 - To place scripts for analytics tools (such as Google Analytics, Umami, etc.), you can create a new `myblog/templates/_head_extend.html` and put the corresponding content in it.
 The content of this file will be added to the html head of each page